RVCC-IDMX/poetry-colors-emilylubonty/docs/copilot-collaboration-template.md

 ## Quick Summary

 - Which mode did you use most?
-[Ask/Agent/Edit]
+[Ask]
-- Most helpful Copilot moment: [One sentence]
+- Most helpful Copilot moment: Clarifying issue requirements and explaining what needed to be done.

 ## Key Interactions (3-5 entries)